xitop/edzed/docs/sblocks.rst

   The event is sent to the destination block specified by *dest*, which can be an instance or its name.
-The received event is re-sent immediately and then duplicates are sent in time intervals specified by *interval* which may be given as a number of seconds or as a :ref:`string with time units<Time intervals with units>`.
+The received event is re-sent immediately and then duplicates are sent in time intervals specified by *interval*.

   The number of repetitions may be limited with *count*.
 If not ``None``, at most *count* duplicates are sent.
 The original event is always re-sent